vktr274/cnn-affect-recognition/README.md

 We ran the `relabel.py` script on the original dataset first.
 Then we ran the `datasplit.py` script on the original dataset and relabeled dataset with and without balancing the classes and augmenting the dataset.

-**The following commands were used to create the dataset wihout balancing the classes:**
+**The following commands were used to create the datasets wihout balancing the classes:**

 `python src/datasplit.py --seed 27 --output-path data_split data`